DNA bases: adenine thymine guanine cytosine

 There is an explanation for that.
 We are now looking at the biology of modern life.
 However, primitive life may have been all RNA-based.
 RNAs can store information (in RNA viruses such as influenza (3)), act as enzymes (in rybozymes (4)), act as gene regulators (in ryboswitches (5)), and possibly perform other functions.
 The difference between DNA and RNA is only in one OH group, so it was feasible to postulate RNA’s antiquity and possible subsequent transformation into DNA.
 The RNA Wold hypothesis was introduced by Crick soon after he and Watson (and rarely mentioned Rosalind Franklin) came up with the DNA structure (6).
 He didn’t call it the “RNA World Hypothesis”, though.
 The name came later.
 There are disagreements in terms of who came first: proteins or nucleic acids.
 However, the RNA World Hypothesis does not preclude the existence of proteins and their possible functions in the world of biology that precedes ours.
 This is assuming that there has been some switch in how biology works, of course.
 The weaknesses of the RNA World hypothesis are (7):

-- RNA is too complex to appear on its own,
+1. RNA is too complex to appear on its own,

-- RNA is too unstable,
+2. RNA is too unstable,

-- Catalysis is not a common feature of long RNA molecules,
+3. Catalysis is not a common feature of long RNA molecules,

-- The number of of catalytic reactions that RNA can perform is limited.
+4. The number of of catalytic reactions that RNA can perform is limited.

 Although these weaknesses are true, the proponents of the RNA World hypothesis have more or less applicable explanations.
 It would take too long to discuss every issue listed here in detail, but if willing, the reader is welcome to learn more from (7).

 What does the opposing protein hypothesis say?
 The protein hypothesis argues that peptides are easier to synthesize (8), that they too can perform catalytic functions and that the early peptides/proteins were flexible, thus eliminating the need to explain the complexity of the 3D protein structures that we see today (9).
 In addition, efforts have been made to explain the gradual appearance of complexity in modern proteins (10).
 To develop the protein hypothesis further, Ikehara proposed the GADV hypothesis (11).
 It states that the first peptides were composed of only four amino acids (glycine, alanine, aspartic acid and valine) that happen to have the right combination of properties (hydrophaty, alpha helix, beta sheet formation tendencies) so the resulting peptides are stable and potentially functional.
-The experimental evidence for these claims is limited (12).
+The experimental evidence for these claims is limited.

 The supporters of the protein hypothesis accept/speculate that the initial primitive life was peptide – based.
 RNA World came later.

-To an average reader, this may already be the cause of a headache.
-Unfortunately, the previous paragraphs were a small detour into an explanation of the proposed ancient biology that is still in the speculative domain.
 The DNA/protein machinery (with RNA as its integral part) is the reality that we can observe, so the question remains: “How did the DNA code come into existence?”
 Crick called this a “difficult problem”.
-There are several theories that try to address this problem (13).
+There are several theories that try to address this problem(12).

 1 .
 The stereochemical hypothesis